Constantiner/zohar/README.md

 #### Example: Using Node.js EventEmitter

-Here’s how you would use the Node.js EventEmitter for similar functionality:
+Here's how you would use the Node.js EventEmitter for similar functionality:

 ```typescript
 import { EventEmitter } from 'node:events';